• Skip to primary navigation

 – What are your must have’s in your next company /industry?

 Take inventory of your digital footprint and how you show up online.
 This will help you understand how much of your branded content is out there and what needs to change.
-You might find that your content needs to only be tweaked a bit to fit into your new narrative.
+You might find that your content must only be tweaked to fit into your new narrative.
 Or perhaps, you realized everything needs to change in order to fit into your new role/ industry.
-This step is designed to help you gain perspective on how to leverage what you have and minimize content that no longer serves you.
+This step is designed to help you gain perspective on leveraging what you have and minimizing content that no longer serves you.

 – Thought leadership content (blogs, articles, podcasts, interviews)